hpc2n/linux-command-line-101/docs/tree.md

 # tree

+## Without being root

-Install and run tree as not-root on an Ubuntu Linux system where it is not installed.
+Install and run ``tree`` as not-root on an Ubuntu Linux system where it is not installed.
+If you have an account on the Swedish HPC centers, you will not have root-access and so have to install tree this way if it is missing.

 1. Create a directory to work in:
 ```bash